Modulbeschreibung

 Wahlpflicht-Modul für Betriebsökonomie VZ STD_23(Empfohlenes Semester: 4 | Niveau S: Specialised level course)Kategorie:Wahlpflichtmodule (WP_Mod_WI)

-Wahlpflicht-Modul für General Management VZ STD_23 (SR)Kategorie:Vertiefungsmodule (VT_Mod_WI)
+Wahlpflicht-Modul für General Management STD_23 (SR)Kategorie:Vertiefungsmodule (VT_Mod_WI)

-Wahlpflicht-Modul für International Management VZ STD_23 (SR)Kategorie:Vertiefungsmodule (VT_Mod_WI)
+Wahlpflicht-Modul für International Management STD_23 (SR)Kategorie:Vertiefungsmodule (VT_Mod_WI)

 Bemerkungen: